What Is An Advance Directive?

 Planning for the future is important – where to live, where to retire, how to spend the golden years.
 But planning for the end of those golden years can be very unsettling.
 Contemplating end-of-life care presents many difficult considerations and decisions that no one wants to think about or make.
-Despite the difficulty, it’s vital for yourself and your family that you do.
+Despite the difficulty, it’s vital for yourself and your family that you do create such things as an advance directive and a will.

 Table of Contents

-- When Do Advanced Directives Go Into Effect?
+- When Do Advance Directives Go Into Effect?

 - Living Wills